DaliaAChakra/Snake-Game/README.md

 - You should see the version of Python you installed printed to the screen.
 This confirms that Python has been successfully installed.

-By the following the above steps, you'll be able to run and enjoy the game.
+By following the above steps, you'll be able to run and enjoy the game.